Cosys-Lab/Cosys-AirSim/docs/annotation.md

 ```

 The `Default` setting applies to all types and is what happens when no tag is set for a actor/component.
-When set to 0, the mesh will not be rendered in the annotation layer.
+When set to false, the mesh will not be rendered in the annotation layer.
-When set to 1, the mesh will be rendered in the annotation layer with the default value of the layer.
+When set to true, the mesh will be rendered in the annotation layer with the default value of the layer.

 ### Type 1: RGB
 Similar to [instance segmentation](instance_segmentation.md), you can use the RGB annotation layer to tag objects in the environment with a unique color.